-If you are wondering how to treat a prolapsed disc after your doctor determines this condition is behind your chronic back and/or neck pain, you’ll be relieved to find out that a regimen of conservative treatment options is typically very effective in managing symptoms.
-Your doctor will most likely suggest you begin a treatment program consisting of light exercise, physical therapy, hot/cold therapy, pain medications, or any of a variety of other conservative, nonsurgical options.
+If you are wondering how to treat a prolapsed disc after your physician determines this condition is behind your chronic back and/or neck pain, you’ll be relieved to find out that a regimen of conservative treatment options is typically very effective in managing symptoms.
+Your physician will most likely suggest you begin a treatment program consisting of light exercise, physical therapy, hot/cold therapy, pain medications, or any of a variety of other conservative, nonsurgical options.
 While these are often effective, it pays to learn more about this condition before beginning your treatment.

 What is a Prolapsed Disc Anyway?